North Island Main Trunk: Central Section

+Auckland

 Proposals to electrify the Auckland suburban rail network dated back to the 1960s, they mainly coincided with proposals to electrify the NIMT in its entirety.
 In 2005 the central government decided to implement a proposal to electrify the urban network at 25 kV AC, the same system as on the central NIMT.
 This included 35.7 km of the NIMT itself, from Britomart to just south of Papakura.
 Work on electrification of the Auckland network began in 2010.
 The first revenue electric services using AM class EMUs commenced on 28 April 2014 between Britomart and Onehunga on the Onehunga Line.
 The electrification project on the Auckland network, including the Auckland-Papakura section of the NIMT, was completed in July 2015, with all suburban services being electric.
 A diesel shuttle service ran on the non-electrified Pukekohe-Papakura section from 2015 until 2022.

 In February 2008 former Auckland Regional Council Chairman Mike Lee suggested the initial electrification might be extended to Pukekohe, leaving a 60 km gap to Te Rapa.
 In 2012, in response to public submissions, the board of Auckland Transport decided to include an investigation into electrifying to Pukekohe to its 10-year programme.
 ATAP, Auckland's 2018–2028 plan provides for Pukekohe electrification, a third line from Westfield to Wiri and further new electric trains.
 In 2020 the government announced funding for electrification from Papakura to Pukekohe.
 The extension of electrification to Pukekohe was completed in August 2024.

+Past proposals

+Electrification of the NIMT was mooted by electrical engineer Evan Parry in the first volume of the New Zealand Journal of Science and Technology in November 1918.
+In light of a national coal shortage following World War I, Parry argued that the network was under great strain due to ever-increasing volumes of freight, and the use of steam traction was partly to blame.
+Parry also noted that there was great potential for cheap hydro-electricity generation in the central North Island to power electrification.